batiste/django-page-cms/doc/placeholders.rst

     {% contactplaceholder "contact" %}

-This placeholder use ´settings.ADMINS´ for recipients email.
-The template used to render the contact form is ´pages/contact.html´.
+This placeholder use `settings.ADMINS` for recipients email.
+The template used to render the contact form is `pages/contact.html`.

 Create your own placeholder